 My digital life history is pretty extensive!

 I taught English at Harry S Truman High School in the Bronx, not too far from where I grew up, while also attending graduate school at Fordham University.
 During my second year there, we got pregnant, and I gave birth to a fantastic baby who danced to Shakira while still in my womb.
-Mya is now twelve, still dancing, and brings me equal parts joy and worry.
+They are a teenager, still dancing, and brings me equal parts joy and worry.
 They have also added a little purple to my yellow, blue, and green world.

-My foray into blogging began on the now defunct, platform called Mo’Time.
+Since my foray into blogging began on the now defunct, platform called Mo’Time, like the web, I have been through several iterations.
 In 2003, I started blogging at what would become “Mom on the Rise (and sometimes on the decline).”
 There, I chronicled my life experiences including tales of pregnancy loss, interracial marriage, weight loss, Hyperemesis, exclusively pumping breast milk for a baby in NICU, and my journey to become a teacher.
 I also served as a March of Dimes Mom, writing informative articles about pregnancy related issues.
 The year that I left teaching to work from home, I had the honor of being one of thirteen moms to participate in Disney’s first African-American Mom Blogger’s Weekend.
 As a participant, I helped Disney to better understand the concerns and desires of many working and middle-class mothers.

-The following year my sister, who had just turned thirty-six, died unexpectedly as did my father-in-law, although he had been sick for some time and much older.
-It was also the year that I decided that I would focus on my mental health by cutting off ties to my mother, and right before all the loss, I co-birthed the multi-authored blog “Moms of Hue,” which is no longer in publication.
+The following year my sister, who had just turned thirty-six, died unexpectedly.
+Two months later, my father-in-law passed too, although he had been sick for some time and much older.
+It was also the year that I decided that I would focus on my mental health by cutting ties to my mother, and right before all the loss, I co-birthed the multi-authored blog “Moms of Hue,” which is no longer in publication.

 In Moms of Hue, I found a renewed passion for “voice” and became determined to create a space for women who wanted intelligent conversation about issues of importance to parents raising children of color.
 The popularity of “Moms of Hue” led to the creation of the site “We of Hue,” which provided a platform for both women and men parenting children of color.
 We closed up shop there after I began to feel like it was too small for what it deserved to be, but too large for what I could provide.

-And all of this has landed me exactly where I should be!
-I am now a Happiness Engineer at Automattic, the company behind WordPress.com and started by the founder of WordPress, Matt Mullenweg.
-It’s a fully distributed company which means I work from my home office and have the freedom to set my schedule.
-Homeschool, and write a whole book!
+All of this has landed me exactly where I should be!
+I am now a Happiness Engineer at Automattic, the company behind WordPress.com (managed WordPress hosting) and started by the founding-developer of WordPress (the software), Matt Mullenweg.
+It’s a fully distributed company which means I work from my home office and have the freedom to set my schedule, homeschool, and write a whole book!